 - You are looking for a thinner cover – if you are a fan of the classic feel bought at a fraction of the cost, this is a unit that could be awesome for you.
 The cover is thin, dynamic, and particularly useful.
 It is breathable, and it allows a proper amount of sinkage and hug without dampening the beneficial properties of the mattress itself.

-- You are looking for a balanced sleeping sensation – the company takes advantage of their proprietary Avena foam as well as memory foam to make sure that you get a mattress with a perfectly balanced sensation.
-The Avena foam brings the necessary cooling and responsiveness while the memory foam underneath helps deliver the contouring you’re looking for.
+- You are looking for a balanced sleeping sensation – the company uses aerated foam as well as memory foam to make sure that you get a mattress with a perfectly balanced sensation.
+The pinholed foam brings the necessary cooling and responsiveness, while the memory foam underneath helps deliver the contouring you’re looking for.

 We would recommend the Brooklyn Bedding Medium bed if: